Intelligent search platform Coveo raises $227 million at a valuation of over $1 billion

 The company didn’t reveal its current valuation, except to say it’s now a “unicorn” (valued at over $1 billion), so the figure is likely at least 3 times more than its $370 million valuation last year.
 Moreover, Coveo revealed that Omers and other existing shareholders now own 15.5% of the company.

 Founded out of Quebec, Canada in 2005, Coveo can connect to data from myriad sources, including cloud storage services — Gmail, Lithium, Microsoft Dynamics, Salesforce, Twitter, Zendesk, and YouTube — to help companies index all their content so it’s searchable from a single interface.
 Moreover, the technology allows online businesses, such as ecommerce platforms, to tailor their stores by combining visitor data with data from their existing databases, which can mean better personalized recommendations — less churn and more profit.
-Elsewhere, Coveo can also help companies improve search through their own intranets and internal applications.
+Elsewhere, Coveo can help companies improve search through their own intranets and internal applications.

 “We believe that to serve a million people you need to deliver a million unique experiences,” said Coveo CEO and chair Louis Tetu.
 “We help businesses globally become digital experience leaders and compete against digital giants, using data and AI to deliver the personalized, predictive, and profitable experiences expected in today’s market.”